* This is the Consumer Version. *

-Pain in the middle of the chest or upper back can result from disorders of the esophagus or from disorders of the heart or aorta.
+Pain in the middle of the chest or upper back can result from disorders of the esophagus (see Overview of the Esophagus) or from disorders of the heart or aorta (see Chest Pain).
 Symptoms may be similar.
-Gastroesophageal reflux disease (GERD), caused by stomach acid splashing up into the esophagus, can cause a burning sensation or a tightness under the breastbone (sternum), which may resemble the pain of heart disease.
+Gastroesophageal reflux disease (GERD—see Gastroesophageal Reflux (GERD)), caused by stomach acid splashing up into the esophagus, can cause a burning sensation or a tightness under the breastbone (sternum), which may resemble the pain of heart disease.
 Spasms of the esophagus and other esophageal muscle disorders can cause a severe squeezing sensation also resembling the pain of heart disease.

 Treatment is usually given only when the cause is known, although people with very typical symptoms of GERD may be given a trial of acid-blocking drugs.